johnnycricket/photo-album-console-showcase/README.md

 # PhotoAlbumConsoleShowcase

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0. and uses npm for package management.

+## Installing

+Run `npm install` to install all of the angular dependencies.

 ## Development server